netpositive-money/elm-pages/content/faq/index.md

 buy a coffee.
 For that, it might be enough to just update some numbers in a (Bitcoin) bank.
 Or use the Lightning Network.

+If you have a little time, Nic Carter has [explained it much better than me](https://www.coindesk.com/what-bloomberg-gets-wrong-about-bitcoins-climate-footprint).

 ## Will Bitcoin boil the oceans?